columbia/sangria/CASCADING_ABORT_EXPERIMENT.md

 ## Notes

 - Cascading abort is **disabled by default** (`enable_cascading_abort=false`)
+- Artificial abort rate is **0.0 by default** (no random failures)
-- This experiment **explicitly enables it** to test the feature
+- This experiment **explicitly enables both** to test cascading abort behavior
 - Traditional 2PC does NOT support cascading abort (not tested)
-- The experiment uses **natural aborts** from contention, not artificial injection
+- The experiment uses **artificial random failures**, not natural contention-based aborts
+- Random failures are injected in `rangeserver/src/range_manager/impl.rs:prepare()`